Notre Dame University–Louaize: NDU Libraries

-Furthermore, as a founding member of the Lebanese Academic Library Consortium (LALC) and the Lebanese Inter-library loan and Document delivery services Consortium (LIDS), the NDU Libraries actively collaborate with other Lebanese Libraries to increase access to high-quality information resources for our user communities.
+As a founding member of the Lebanese Academic Library Consortium (LALC) and the Lebanese Inter-library loan and Document delivery services Consortium (LIDS), the NDU Libraries actively collaborate with other Lebanese Libraries to increase access to high-quality information resources for our user communities.
 In addition, as a member of OCLC's WorldShare Interlibrary Loan community (OCLC symbol: LENOT) the NDU Libraries have joined with many other libraries worldwide to share resources for the benefit of all.

-The NDU Libraries are open to all users, however, only NDU faculty, students, staff, and alumni are currently granted borrowing privileges.
+The NDU Libraries are open to all users.
+However, only NDU faculty, students, staff, and alumni are currently granted borrowing privileges.
 NDU Libraries guests and visitors are allowed to access and use the library’s resources within the confines of the library only.

-International Memberships
+International memberships

 The university is a member of: